Get the current date and time.

 PS C:\> get-date -DisplayHint date

-Retrieve the current date and time:
+Retrieve the current date and time and store in the variable $start:

-PS C:\> $now=Get-Date -format "dd-MMM-yyyy HH:mm"
+PS C:\> $start = Get-Date -format "dd-MMM-yyyy HH:mm"

 Retrieve the current date and time, display as a General short date/time: